sethv/dl-dales-project/ProjectSite.md

 Our best model on the full COCO dataset is still training, but is using a MobileNetV2 backbone with 2 encoder layers and 3 decoder transformers all with dimension 64.
 We enable the box refinement option as it appears to give a free boost in accuracy without a notable decrease in speed.
+This results in 2940399 trainable parameters.

-Here are the metrics after 12 epochs at a learning rate of 2e-4.
+Here are the metrics after 13 epochs at a learning rate of 2e-4 - each epoch takes approximately ~90 minutes on a Colab NVIDIA Tesla V100 GPU.
 ```
 IoU metric: bbox
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.231